 If English is NOT your native language, you must meet one of the following:

-- An official TOEFL computer score of 173 or higher, or TOEFL Internet score of 61 (IELTS bandwidth of 5.5 or higher is accepted in place of TOEFL).
-TOEFL school code: 5073
+- An official TOEFL score of 61 or higher (IELTS bandwidth of 5.5 or higher is accepted in place of TOEFL).

 - Students from Japan may substitute the STEP Grade 2A or higher for TOEFL.

-- Graduation from a U.S. regionally accredited high school with a standard high school diploma
+- Graduation from a U.S. high school with official, high school transcript indicating receipt of a standard high school diploma.